Cornelius a Lapide

 I. The Authority and Author of This Book

 It is asked, therefore, first, what and how great is the authority of this book, and who and of what sort is its author?
 I answer: The authority of this book is the Canonical authority of Sacred Scripture; for the Hebrews, as well as the Greeks and Latins, have always held this book in the Canon of the books of Sacred Scripture, nor has there ever been any doubt about this; hence it has always been counted among the protocanonical books, as a Canonical book of the first class.
 This is clear from the Apostolic Canons, last Canon, from the Council of Laodicea and the Third Council of Carthage, as well as the Councils of Florence and Trent, Session IV; from St. Athanasius, St. Augustine, St. Jerome in the Prologus Galeatus, Innocent I, Gelasius, and others who compiled the catalog of canonical books.
 I except a few heretics, whom Philastrius mentions without naming, Heresy 132, and Jacobus Christopolitanus in his Preface to Canticles, as well as some Jews, who, according to St. Jerome at the end of his Commentary, supposed that this book favored the sect of the Epicureans, and was written by Solomon when he was indulging in lust and gluttony, whom Theodorus of Mopsuestia followed — a monk turned apostate and master of Nestorius — who, seeing the vanity of the world, and especially the luxury which he had spurned as a monk but had taken up again as an apostate, condemned in this book, said that Solomon had composed Ecclesiastes "when he had not received the grace of prophecy, but only that grace of prudence which is different," as is reported in the Fifth Council of Constantinople, Session 4.
-These critics therefore raised four objections against Ecclesiastes: first, that he seems to condemn God's good creatures as vain, chapter I; second, that in the same chapter he seems to teach the eternity of the world, when he says: "There is nothing new under the sun;" and: "The earth stands forever;" third, that in chapter II he says: "There is nothing better than to eat and drink," which plainly seems to be brutish, Epicurean, and pleasure-seeking; and that Epicurus stumbled on this very point, as Clement of Alexandria testifies, Book V of the Stromateis: "Hence," he says, "the idea struck Epicurus' mind, since he had not understood this saying: Vanity of vanities" etc.; fourth, in chapter III, 19, he seems suspected of teaching the mortality of the soul, when he says: "The death of man and beast is one."
+These critics therefore raised four objections against Ecclesiastes: first, that he seems to condemn God's good creatures as vain, chapter I; second, that in the same chapter he seems to teach the eternity of the world, when he says: "There is nothing new under the sun;" and: "The earth stands forever;" third, that in chapter II he says: "There is nothing better than to eat and drink," which plainly seems to be brutish, Epicurean, and pleasure-seeking; and that Epicurus stumbled on this very point, as Clement of Alexandria testifies, Book V of the Stromateis: "Hence, he says, the idea struck Epicurus' mind, since he had not understood this saying: Vanity of vanities" etc.; fourth, in chapter III, 19, he seems suspected of teaching the mortality of the soul, when he says: "The death of man and beast is one."

 But I shall respond to each of these objections in its proper place, and shall demonstrate that Solomon's meaning was far different.
 The raving Martin Luther, likewise an unfrocked monk, who, driven by his evil genius, dared to babble — indeed, to rave — in his table talk: "The author of Ecclesiastes seems to him to ride without boots and spurs, only in slippers; Ecclesiastes is like the Talmud, stitched together from various books.
 Moreover, the sayings of Solomon, which he uttered while reclining at table, were taken down from the mouth of the speaker, and afterward compiled into books" — naturally, a drunken man and habitual oarsman of cups measured Solomon by his own temperament; for he himself was accustomed to dictate and write only when well into his cups, practically drunk, and therefore his writings are full of tastelessness, vomit, debauchery, filth, jibes, and abuse, so that he seems to have studied not in books but in goblets, and to have composed his works amid his drinking, or rather belched and vomited them forth.
 Hence our Andreas Frusius rightly sang of him: